MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 2. In the left column, select a site.

-3. Select **Hub**.
+3. Select **Hub** on the command bar.
 The options that appear depend on whether the site you selected is registered as a hub site, or associated with a hub.
 The Hub menu lets you register a site as a hub site, associate it with a hub, change its hub association, and unregister it as a hub site.
 For more information, see [More info about hubs](planning-hub-sites.md).

 ## View site details
 <a name="viewsitedetails"> </a>

-For more info about a site, select the site name to open the details panel or for channel sites select the link in the **Channel sites** column and then select the site name.
+For more info about a site, select the site name or click anywhere on the site row except on the URL column to open the details panel or for channel sites select the link in the **Channel sites** column and then select the site name.

 ![The General tab of the details panel](media/general-tab-details-panel.png)